DHTMLX/gantt-docs/data/api/gantt_assert.md

 @params:

-- expression		any			true to assert the expression, false - if assertion fails
+- expression		any			truthy value to assert the expression, falsy - if assertion fails
 - errorMessage		string			an error message that will be shown in the red popup